 6. Hit the ‘Choose Account to Migrate’ button, and choose the account whose photos you would like to migrate.

-7. After that, select any of the photo sharing services that you would want to migrate your Flickr photos to like Box, Dropbox, Facebook, Google Drive, Google Photos, One Drive, etc listed next to your Flickr account.
-Alternately, you can also select the monitor icon – which will download all your Flickr photos directly to your computer.
+7. After that, select any of the photo-sharing services that you would want to migrate your Flickr photos to, like Box, Dropbox, Facebook, Google Drive, Google Photos, One Drive, etc., listed next to your Flickr account.
+Alternatively, you can also select the monitor icon – which will download all your Flickr photos directly to your computer.

 8. Hit the ‘Migrate’ button.